Dien Bien Phu: A Trip To The Verdun In The Jungle 65 Years Later (Part 2 of 3)

 Some estimated 40,000 Viet Minh troops.

-General Giap and French historians both agree that it was the Vietnamese Paratroopers fighting alongside the French who were credited with being some of the toughest and most resilient fighters.
+General Giap, commander of the Viet Minh Forces, and French historians both agree that it was the Vietnamese Paratroopers fighting alongside the French who were credited with being some of the toughest and most resilient fighters.
 Unfortunately, that fact doesn't fit any political agenda, and so their gallantry has gone ignored by most.
-Sadly, I believe that for these political reasons, it is the Legionnaires, some of which where ex-Nazis running away from European courts, who are remembered most.
+Sadly, I believe that for these political reasons, it is the Legionnaires, some of whom were former Nazis running from European courts, who are remembered most.
 Unfortunately, this is the history of any war.
 In the end it only matters if you win.

 Even in the shade, the sun was still punishingly hot, and Anh was almost finished with the water we had bought from the vendor at the bottom of the hill.
 We stood up and wandered around the memorial looking for any sign of other people.
 Apparently, everyone else was smart enough to stay indoors.
 However, we did find a row of sheds selling trinkets and souvenirs.